n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

     plt.show()
 ```

 Let's check the first couple of images of each batch.
-The lines below can be easily modified to show an arbitary image from any batch.
+The lines below can be easily modified to show an arbitrary image from any batch.

 ```python